 - older adults (over the age of 65), infants and young children, people who work and exercise in the heat, people without adequate housing and those without air conditioning

 - people who have breathing difficulties, heart problems, kidney problems or are taking medication that increase their heat-health risk

 If phone or video is not possible, when checking-in with vulnerable individuals, remember to practice physical distancing and wash your hands regularly.
 If physical distancing is difficult to maintain, wear a non-medical mask.

 Weather and heat information are available on local radio and television stations and the Environment Canada Weather Conditions and Forecast webpage.
 For information and tips on how to protect your health during heat warnings, including a listing of air conditioned locations in Halton, and to sign up for email alerts, please visit our Heat Warning webpage at halton.ca or call 311.

-The Regional Municipality of Halton serves 580,000 residents in the City of Burlington, the Town of Halton Hills, the Town of Milton, and the Town of Oakville.
+The Regional Municipality of Halton serves more than 595,000 residents in the City of Burlington, the Town of Halton Hills, the Town of Milton, and the Town of Oakville.
 Halton Region is committed to meeting the needs of its residents through the delivery of cost-effective, quality programs and services, including water and wastewater; Regional roads and planning; paramedic services; waste management; public health; social assistance; children’s and seniors’ services; housing services; heritage programs; emergency management and economic development.
-For more information, call 311 or visit Halton Region’s website at halton.ca.
+For more information on Heat Warnings and what you can do to protect your health, visit our Heat Warning webpage at halton.ca.